Launching my book in Kuala Lumpur

 The NDC funded capital projects included, among others, knocking down tower blocks and building new homes, improving schools, reducing crime and creating resources centers for the youth.

-MP Dianne Abbott and the late local MP Tony Banks
+2000: MP Diane Abbott and the late local MP Tony Banks

 Abbott and Banks helped raise my profile for the campaign of 2000.